Word4Today

 No Distinct Words

 Now, we must realize that there’s no distinct words for ether husband or wife in the Greek.
 It simply means a man or a woman.
 This would be true whether one is single or married.
 The only way to know how these words are being used is by the context of the passage itself.
 Therefore, one can be totally wrong by asserting that the passage in Matthew’s gospel is saying “Joseph the husband of Mary.”
 This would even be truer in light of the confusion surrounding the missing generation in Matthew’s account already covered above.
-But in the Aramaic language there is a distinct word for husband.
+Now, in the Aramaic language we do see that there is a distinct word for husband.
 And we see this word for husband being used in verse 19 but not in verse 16 of Matthew’s gospel.
-Therefore, the word used in verse 16 can mean a guardian or even a father.
+Therefore, the word used in verse 16 can mean one’s father or even a guardian.
+This clearly solves the confusion surrounding these two genealogies.

 Below are a few bibles that do show that Joseph was not the husband of Mary in verse 16 of Matthew’s bible: